What Language is This? Ask Your Tokenizer: Experimental Setup

 \paragraph{\cld (pre-trained).} Google's Compact Language Detector v3 (\cld) is a lightweight neural network that supports 107 languages and is optimized for short text segments and low-latency inference.
-It is widely used in commercial settings, motivating its usage as a baseline.
-We use the publicly available pre-trained model from their Python package.\footnote{\href{https://github.com/google/cld3}{\myemph{https://github.com/google/cld3}}.} We note that its language coverage does not fully overlap with that of our test sets.
-Thus, for a fairer comparison, we also provide systems' results computed over only the subset of languages covered by \cld (right side of \cref{tab:lid_main}).
+We use the publicly available pre-trained model from their Python package.\footnote{\href{https://github.com/google/cld3}{\myemph{https://github.com/google/cld3}}.} Its language coverage does not fully overlap with that of our test sets.
+Thus, for a fairer comparison, we provide systems' results computed over only the subset of languages covered by \cld (right side of \cref{tab:lid_main}).

-\paragraph{\glotlid (pre-trained).} \glotlid is the model provided with the GlotLID-C benchmark dataset; we use their openly available checkpoint, hosted on the same platform as the dataset. \glotlid is often cited as the state-of-the-art for open-source massive multilingual LID.
+\paragraph{\glotlid (pre-trained).} \glotlid is the model provided with the GlotLID-C benchmark dataset.
 Architecturally, it utilizes the \fasttext framework but differentiates itself through its training data curation.
-The exact training splits for \glotlid were not released (i.e., which portions of GlotLID-C were used for training vs. test).
-However, the authors explicitly state that both UDHR and FLORES-200 are not part of the model's training set,\footnote{In their contamination validations, they admittedly find that for 57 languages, $\mathop{\leqslant}10\%$ of UDHR sentences are in their training set \citep[see section 3 of ][]{kargaran-etal-2023-glotlid}. } and so we limit evaluations for \glotlid to these benchmarks.
+We use their openly available checkpoint, hosted on the same platform as the dataset.
+The exact training splits for \glotlid were not released but the authors state that UDHR and FLORES-200 are not part of the training set,\footnote{Their contamination check finds that for 57 languages, $\leq 10\%$ of UDHR sentences appear in training; see \S3 of \citet{kargaran-etal-2023-glotlid}.} so we restrict GlotLID-M evaluations to these two benchmarks.